-The Sending Coordinator downloads a team roster from the submitted online applications and sends it to the team leader.
-The team leader checks the information on his/her team and confirms with the Sending Coordinator who shares the confirmed team list with the hosting coordinator.
-The information from the team list is necessary for registering the team with the insurance and embassies as well as for practical reasons regarding logistics (preparing t-shirts, calculating budget, considering dietary and medical restrictions, having emergency contacts).

-See GV Team List Template (Appendix 8)
+Based on the information in the Application the team leader fills in the GV Team List for his team and sends it to the Volunteer Specialist.
+The information from the team list is necessary for registration the team with the insurance and embassies as well as for practical reasons regarding logistics (preparing t-shirts, calculating budget, considering dietary and medical restrictions, having emergency contacts).
+See GV Paperwork (Appendix 7)